Moving to London

 The Underground, Overground, Trams, and Rail

 London is synonymous with the London Underground, the most popular rapid train system in the UK carrying over 5 million passengers daily and 1.35 billion annually through its 11 lines.
 With its distinctive red and blue logo, the Tube is the most popular mode of transport in the whole of London and extends into certain areas of Buckinghamshire, Essex, and Hertfordshire.
-The Central Line is the longest Tube line spanning 49 stations over 74 kilometers, from Epping, Essex to West Ruislip in the Hillingdon borough, and traversing Central London.
+The Central Line is the longest Tube line spanning 49 stations over 74 kilometres, from Epping, Essex to West Ruislip in the Hillingdon borough, and traversing Central London.

 Aside from the Underground, other train and rail options are the London Overground, the London Trams, the National Rail, and the Docklands Light Railway.
 These go through the inner and outer suburbs of London and serve as connections for a huge number of Tube and rail stations as well as bus routes.